Nazism: Position within the political spectrum

-Before he joined the Bavarian Army to fight in World War I, Hitler had lived a bohemian lifestyle as a street watercolour artist in Vienna and Munich.
-He maintained elements of this lifestyle, going to bed late and rising in the afternoon, even after he became Chancellor and Führer.
-His battalion was absorbed by the Bavarian Soviet Republic from 1918 to 1919, where he was elected Deputy Battalion Representative.
-According to historian Thomas Weber, Hitler attended the funeral of communist Kurt Eisner (a Jew), wearing a black mourning armband on one arm and a red communist armband on the other, which he took as evidence that Hitler's politics had not yet solidified.
-In Mein Kampf, Hitler never mentioned any service with the Bavarian Soviet Republic and stated that he became an antisemite in 1913, whilst in Vienna.
-This has been disputed by the contention that he was not an antisemite then, even though he read many antisemitic tracts and journals and admired Karl Lueger, the antisemitic mayor of Vienna.
-Hitler altered his political views in response to the signing of the Treaty of Versailles in 1919 and became an antisemitic nationalist.

 Hitler expressed opposition to capitalism, regarding it as having Jewish origins and holding nations ransom to a parasitic cosmopolitan rentier class.
 He also expressed opposition to communism and egalitarian forms of socialism, arguing that inequality and hierarchy are beneficial to the nation.
 He believed communism was invented by Jews to weaken nations by promoting class struggle.
 After seizing power, Hitler took a pragmatic position on economics, accepting private property and allowing capitalist private enterprises, so long as they adhered to the goals of the Nazi state, but not tolerating enterprises he saw as opposed to the national interest.

 German business leaders disliked Nazi ideology but came to support Hitler, because they saw the Nazis as an ally to promote their interests.
 Business groups made significant financial contributions to the Nazi Party before and after the Nazi seizure of power, hoping that a Nazi dictatorship would eliminate the organised labour movement and left-wing parties.
 Hitler actively sought to gain the support of business leaders by arguing that private enterprise is incompatible with democracy.

-Although he opposed communist ideology, Hitler publicly praised the Soviet Union's leader Joseph Stalin and Stalinism.
-Hitler commended Stalin for seeking to purify the Communist Party of the Soviet Union of Jewish influences, noting Stalin's purging of Jewish communists such as Leon Trotsky.
-While Hitler always intended to bring Germany into conflict with the Soviet Union to gain Lebensraum ("living space"), he supported a temporary strategic alliance between them, to form an anti-liberal front to defeat liberal democracies, particularly France.